 - Event-based messaging triggered by signing up, using a feature, completing an action, or becoming inactive

-- Advanced workflows for complex customer journeys
+- Advanced workflows for complex customer journeys with conditional branching

-- Developer tools including APIs, webhooks, and custom data events
+- Developer tools including APIs, webhooks, and custom data events for deep integration

 Strengths

-- Flexible workflows
+- Flexible workflows with granular event-based logic

-- Developer-friendly
+- Developer-friendly with strong API access

-- Strong automation logic
+- Strong automation for SaaS lifecycle messaging

 Limitations